Search

 Study of passive systems to capture fine particles

-TrapAparT traps help reduce people’s exposure to harmful fine particles by equipping targeted areas, such as major urban thoroughfares and underground railway stations (metros), with pollution levels well above the thresholds recommended by the WHO for places with high human concentrations.
+Traps TrapAparT traps reduce people’s exposure to harmful fine particles by equipping targeted areas, such as major urban thoroughfares and underground railway stations (metro), with pollution levels well above the thresholds recommended by the WHO for places with high human concentrations.

 The main aim of the study carried out by EOLIOS engineers is therefore to analyze air speeds and trajectories inside the station, in order to determine whether the devices installed on the platforms are effective in capturing the fine particles present in the atmosphere.
 This project is of great importance, as it aims to control the specific aeraulic phenomena that occur on the station platform.
 To this end, the study will focus on the application of CFD modeling to explore in detail the aeraulic principles inherent in the airflow generated by passing subways.